godotengine/godot-docs/classes/class_os.rst

 - ``COUNTRY`` - 2 or 3-letter `country code <https://en.wikipedia.org/wiki/ISO_3166-1>`__, in upper case.

-- ``VARIANT`` - language variant, region and sort order.
+- ``VARIANT`` - language variant, region, and sort order.
 The variant can have any number of underscored keywords.

 - ``extra`` - semicolon separated list of additional key words.
-This may include currency, calendar, sort order and numbering system information.
+This may include currency, calendar, sort order, and numbering system information.

 If you want only the language code and not the fully specified locale from the OS, you can use :ref:`get_locale_language()<class_OS_method_get_locale_language>`.